zeevilab/resource-conservation/README.md

 * Index the FASTA file using bowtie2_build

 ### Edit the config file
+The configuration file config.py holds all dataset locations, metadata locations, locations for temporary files and parameters used.
+Edit config.py as directed in comments within the file to point to your downloaded resources above. *It is very important to take care linking to the correct resources as all the following steps depend on this*.

 ### Configure your HPC system
+Running the data creation pipelines can be a lengthy process.
+It is advisable to configurate it to run on a multi-CPU machine with sufficient memory.
+We ran it on a computational cluster with 56 nodes, each with 24 CPUs and 256GB RAM, and an additional 'fat' node with 64 CPUs and 3TB RAM.
+As different HPCs run different job scheduling software, we have noted in our data creation pipelines the labor intensive positions in the code where a "for" loop should be replaced with adequate HPC job scheduling to significantly cut running time.
+Follow comments in Pipe files listed below.

 ### Run data creation pipelines
 #### MetadataPipe.py
 #### MappingPipe.py
 #### CallingPipe.py
 #### SNPPipe.py

 ### Run the analysis pipelines